Guide: Your Optimal Free Prize Request in 2026

 • rephrase the request in one sentence

-• offer an elegant exit if it is not the right time
+• offer an elegant exit if it’s not the right time

 Example:

-Hello [First Name], I am following up briefly regarding our internal engagement planned at [Company].
+I am making a short follow-up regarding our internal engagement planned at [Company].
 If a prize, voucher, or experience can be considered on your side, I will immediately send you the one-page summary.
-If the timing is not right, please let me know, as it will allow me to adjust our selection of partners.
+If the timing is not right, feel free to let me know, it will allow me to adjust our selection of partners.

 A follow-up is not a sign of insistence.
 It is a sign of organization, provided it respects the recipient's time.

 When the partner shows interest, send a clear sheet.
-One page often suffices.
+One page is often sufficient.

 It should contain: